Environmental Health Resources for the COVID-19 Pandemic

 - COVID-19: Guidance for the public transit industry (Canadian Urban Transit Association (CUTA), 2020)

-This webpage provides concise but comprehensive coverage of considerations for maintaining continuity of essential public transit services and is relevant for service providers, their employees as well as service users.
+This web page provides concise but comprehensive coverage of considerations for maintaining continuity of essential public transit services and is relevant for service providers, their employees as well as service users.
 Topics covered include communications, personal protection measures for drivers and passengers as well as contingency plans such as separation of services.
+The National Association of City Transportation Officials (NACTO) has a webinar series that compliments many of these topic areas.

 - COVID-19 Guidance for Taxi/Ride Share Employers, Drivers, Vehicle Owners (Toronto Public Health, 2020)